Gaël Chatelain-berry

 The creator of the concept of benevolent management and benevolent company

-After more than 20 years in the corporate world as a manager of teams ranging from 20 to 200 people, at TF1, CANAL+, NRJ, iConcerts, or INA, I have observed that the well-being promoted by management is a source of productivity, creativity, and engagement from my collaborators.
-For over 6 years now, I have been writing and giving conferences to evolve their management by integrating the notion of benevolence into it to achieve Feelgood Management!
+After more than 20 years spent in companies as a manager of teams ranging from 20 to 200 people, at TF1, CANAL+, NRJ, iConcerts or INA, I noticed that the well-being promoted by management was a source of productivity, creativity, and involvement from my collaborators.
+For more than 6 years now, I have been writing and giving conferences to evolve their management by integrating the notion of benevolence into it to achieve Feelgood Management!
 As a speaker, I regularly intervene in companies during conferences that are both funny and based on reality above all... we generally come out a little different than before.
-(Sodexo, Renault, Safran, CNP, Thales, Société Générale, La Poste, and many others have trusted me).
+(Sodexo, Renault, Safran, CNP, Thales, La Société Générale, La Poste and many others have trusted me).
 I also train managers in short cycles to make them aware of the necessity of implementing benevolent management.
 I am an author, a novelist for a long time, but now an author of books on management.
-"My boss is useless, but I can fix him" was released by Hachette Marabout in 2017 and quickly became number 1 in management book sales.
-Since then, I publish one or two books each year with the goal of making daily life in the workplace more enjoyable!
+"My boss is useless, but I fix him" was released by Hachette Marabout in 2017 and quickly became number 1 in management book sales.
+Since then, I publish one or two books each year with the aim of making daily life in companies more enjoyable!
 My latest "serious" book: Well-being for Dummies, in the famous black and yellow collection.
-My latest novel: Be a man, my daughter.
-Finally, I am the author of the Happy Work Podcast, the most listened-to French-speaking podcast on well-being at work.
+My latest novel: Be a man my daughter.
+Finally, I am the author of the Happy Work Podcast, the most listened to French-speaking podcast on well-being at work.

 Prices